People Insights

 Does the RNRB apply to estates of all sizes?

-What about second properties and buy to let properties?
+Does the RNRM apply on second properties and to buy to let properties?

 Can I give away my property before I die to avoid paying inheritance tax altogether?